GriffinCooksApps/ReactNativeBoiler/README.md

 Something crashed it all, so I decided to build from the ground up adding a layer at a time to figure it out.

 In the end I had to find a way around vimeo, and for the sake of deadlines, there are still lots of issues.
-1) The video starts right away on start up.
-2) Probably other things as well...

 ...